CBonnell/draft-housley-lamps-macaddress-on/draft-ietf-lamps-macaddress-on.md

 If a bit is not asserted in the mask bit pattern, then the CA MUST NOT assert the corresponding bit in the value bit pattern.
 This rule ensures that a canonical encoding is used for a given mask bit pattern and value bit pattern.

-Per {{RFC5280}}, NCE are valid in and should be placed only in CA certificates.
+Per {{RFC5280}}, NCE are valid in and MUST be placed only in CA certificates.

 ## Generation and Validation Rules